Earning a project management certification is the top career goal for project managers — over 1 in 5 PMs want to get a certification.

 Being consistent is the key to success.
 Remember: slow and steady wins the race.

 4. Make it a priority

 When there’s a will, there’s a way.
 Having the right mindset is the key to acing the

 When you make it a priority, you will devote more time to studying and schedule your other commitments around it.
 Getting

-You only need to study for a few short months, maybe forego a few social engagements, and you’ll be certified for life – there is light at the end of the tunnel!
+You only need to study for a few short months, maybe forego a few social engagements, and you’ll be certified for life (as long as you evidence you are collecting PDUs on the recertification cycle) – there is light at the end of the tunnel!

 5. Take study leave

 Many employers will allow you take some study leave to get